What Drives Success in Physical Planning with Joint-Embedding Predictive World Models?: Introduction

-Among these JEPA-WMs, PLDM~\citep{PLDM} shows that world models learned in a latent space, trained as JEPAs, offer stronger generalization than other Goal-Conditioned Reinforcement Learning (GCRL) methods, especially on suboptimal training trajectories.
+Among these JEPA-WMs, PLDM~\citep{PLDM} shows that, on 2D navigation tasks, world models learned in a latent space, trained as JEPAs, generalize better than the GCRL baselines considered in that work~\citep{OGBench}, especially on suboptimal training trajectories.
 DINO-WM~\citep{DINO-WM} shows that, in absence of reward, when comparing latent world models on goal-conditioned planning tasks, a JEPA model trained on a frozen DINOv2 encoder outperforms DreamerV3~\citep{DreamerV3} and TD-MPC2~\citep{TDMPC2}, when we deprive these of reward annotation.
 DINO-World~\citep{baldassarre2025featuresdinofoundationvideo} shows the capabilities in dense prediction and intuitive physics of a JEPA-WM trained on top of DINOv2 are superior to COSMOS.
 The V-JEPA-2-AC~\citep{VJEPA2} model is able to beat Vision Language Action (VLA) baselines like Octo~\citep{octo_2023} in greedy planning for object manipulation using image subgoals.

 In this paper, we focus on the learning of the dynamics (predictor) rather than of the representation (encoder), as in DINO-WM and V-JEPA-2-AC~\citep{DINO-WM, VJEPA2}.
 Given the increasing importance of such models, we aim at filling what we see as a gap in the literature, i.e., a thorough study answering: \textit{how to efficiently learn a dynamics model in the embedding space of a pretrained visual encoder for manipulation and navigation planning tasks ?}